Spirals-Team/test4repair-experiments/results/chart/25/jGenProg/readme.md

 Nb of EvoSuite Tests: 69

-Nb of Failing EvoSuite Tests: 69
+Nb of Failing EvoSuite Tests: 32

 ---
 #Seed: 25

 ## Patch 161 #  jGenProg+MinImpact With Seed 25

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.plot.CategoryPlot : 2867